 The Quarter Pounder was invented in 1971 in California and was available nationally in the USA by 1972.
 By the time McDonalds opened their first stores in Canberra, in 1976, the Quarter Pounder and the Fillet o’Fish had made their way onto the Australian menu.
 The Quarter Pounder was priced at 80 cents, or 90 cents with cheese.
 What a bargain!

 Most of the print advertising for McDonalds in 1972 seemed to be about recruiting staff for their rapidly expanding Australian operation.
 But they hadn’t quite caught up with the sexual revolution.
-Another advertisement read “We require men to become members of our retail store management team” and suggested the position would suit those with backgrounds in supermarket management, retail store training, tradesmen and the military.
+One such advertisement read “We require men to become members of our retail store management team” and suggested the position would suit those with backgrounds in supermarket management, retail store training, tradesmen and the military.

 The Yagoona store closed in 1994, the drive-through was removed and the building became a GIO office.
 It wasn’t the only Macca’s store that had a limited lifespan.
 The store in Fairlight, Sydney, opened in 1972 but closed in 1995 when Manly council refused permission to add a late-night drive-through.
 In 1998 the Newtown store, operating since 1989, closed “due to the changing demographics of the Newtown area” – the latte set had moved in and McDonald’s wasn’t to their taste.